SplatPainter: Interactive Authoring of 3D Gaussians from 2D Edits via Test-Time Training: Experiment

 \subsection{Setup}

-\textbf{Data.} We use Objaverse1.0~\cite{deitke2023objaverse} and TexVerse~\cite{zhang2025texverse} (4K and 8K subsets) for training.
-For the local refinement application, we render 32 2K resolution images under uniform lighting, and additionally overlay random graffiti strokes to the object texture maps.
-For the relighting application, we render 32 $512\times512$ resolution images under 24 lighting conditions using randomly sampled HDRI environmental maps.
-The cameras are randomly placed around the object with random distances following LRM~\cite{hong2023lrm}.
-For evaluation, we sampled 370 examples from the remaining TexVerse dataset that are not used for training through auto-captioning, focusing on assets with high-resolution textures and rich high-frequency details to better showcase our model’s capability in fine-grained refinement.
+\textbf{Data.} We use Objaverse1.0~\cite{deitke2023objaverse} and partial TexVerse~\cite{zhang2025texverse} for training.
+For local editing tasks, we render 32 2K-resolution images and simulate user inputs: zoomed-in crops for refinement, and overlay strokes/graffiti for creative editing.
+For relighting, we render 32 $512\times512$ images under 24 lighting conditions using randomly sampled HDRI maps.
+Evaluation is performed on 370 held-out assets from TexVerse, selected for their high-frequency texture details.
+The evaluation data consists of 370 examples from TexVerse that are not used for training filtered by auto-captioning, focusing on assets with high-resolution textures and rich high-frequency details to better showcase our model’s capability in fine-grained refinement.